The Ultimate West Virginia Distillery Road Trip

 Things to Do: Keep the fun going 30 just minutes away in Lyburn at Hatfield-McCoy Trails.
 Hatfield-McCoy Trails is made up of over 600+ miles of trails.
 The trails are open 365 days a year and perfect for any level ATV, dirt bike and UTV ride.

 Smooth Ambler Spirits

 Your next stop is a two hour and 45-minute drive to Smooth Ambler Spirits in Maxwelton.
 Situated in the historic and beautiful mountains of West Virginia, Smooth Ambler Spirits is the perfect place to learn about the process of making whiskey.
-It’s a must that you visit their warm and welcoming tasting room for a taste of their Big Level Bourbon, Smooth Amber Contradiction, Old Scout American Whiskey and Old Scout Single Barrel Bourbon.
+It’s a must that you visit their warm and welcoming tasting room for a taste of their Big Level Bourbon, Smooth Ambler Contradiction, Old Scout Bourbon Whiskey and Old Scout Single Barrel Bourbon.
 It’s safe to say you might find a new favorite during your visit here.

 Kirkwood Winery & Isaiah Morgan Distillery

-Keep the good times rolling an hour and 45 minutes away at Kirkwood Winery and Isaiah Morgan Distillery in Summersville.
-At the distillery you’ll find corn whiskey made in small batches and visitors can observe the crafting of the Southern Moon, Rye and Grappa.
+Keep the good times rolling one hour and 45 minutes away at Kirkwood Winery and Isaiah Morgan Distillery in Summersville.
+At the distillery, you’ll find corn whiskey made in small batches and visitors can observe the crafting of the Southern Moon, Rye and Grappa.
 Located in the heart of the mountains of West Virginia, no visit to the Mountain Lakes region of the state is complete without a visit to this incredible distillery.

 Things to Do: In Summersville, adventure awaits at every corner.
 Explore Summersville Lake, the largest lake in West Virginia and go boating, fishing, swimming, kayaking, jet skiing, stand up paddle boarding, scuba diving and rock climbing.